pvillamil/pgxcli/docs/docs/guides/features.md

 ## Autocompletion

-pgxcli offers word-based completion for SQL keywords.
+pgxcli provides context-aware autocompletion for SQL queries.
+It automatically suggests SQL keywords, table names, and column names based on your current input.
+It also supports autocompletion for meta commands.
 Press `Tab` to cycle through suggestions.

 ![pgxcli autocompletion in action](/img/completion.gif)